ArunRoshan143/CODtech-task-1/README.md

-YOUR FULL NAME : ARUN ROSHAN R S P
+ NAME : ARUN ROSHAN R S P
 DOMAIN NAME    : DATA ANALYST
 INTERN ID      :
 BATCH DURATION : 4 WEEKS
-MENTOR NAME    :
+MENTOR NAME    : Sravani gouni

 IPL Ball-by-Ball Data Analysis
 This project provides a comprehensive analysis of the IPL Ball-by-Ball data from 2008 to 2024.
 Using Python and its data visualization libraries, we explore various aspects of the game, including the distribution of runs, types of wickets, and key players involved in dismissals.